 Disinfectants are only effective when instructions for use are followed consistently.
 This is true when combatting any infectious outbreak.
 Having a program in place that includes touch point disinfection and electrostatic disinfection, led by certified professionals can help to ensure industry standards are upheld.

-When selecting a disinfectant always check kill claims.
+When selecting a disinfectant always check dwell times.
 OctoClean has invested in an electrostatic disinfection system by EvaClean paired with their PURTABS or PUR:ONE tablets.
 Both are EPA registered disinfectants with one minute kill claims for Coronavirus.

 While there is no vaccine for COVID-19, there are a few everyday preventive actions you can take to protect yourself: